 This guide should help you explore issues such as credit transfer, passport and visa applications, culture shock and encourage you to do some preparation for living in the area of the world in which you will be a guest.
 This handbook is not a substitute for your own research about your host country.

-Students participating on a UVA program should consult their post-acceptance instructions in their application for details of their in-person session.
+Students participating on a UVA program should also consult their post-acceptance instructions in their application for details of an in-person session.
 Participation is required.
+Students on UVA programs will also receive a program-specific Program Manual on acceptance, and Travel Guide prior to departure.

 U.S. Department of State Country-Specific Information: The U.S. government’s information page on every country around the world.
 Includes details on entry/exit requirements, advice for American travelers, U.S. embassy contact information, etc.